stevengonsalvez/stevengonsalvez.github.io/_devto/productivity-series/04-MCP/07-05-2025-exploring-mcp-ecosystem-under-the-hood.md

 - **Proxy/Aggregator pattern**: A single MCP server acts as a proxy to many others, routing tool calls downstream.
 - **Hierarchical namespacing**: Using naming conventions like `@agent-name/tool-name` to avoid collisions between tools from different servers.
-- **Discovery-layer solutions**: Instead of baking the graph into MCP’s core, allow clients to resolve tool routes dynamically at runtime.
+- **Discovery-layer solutions**: Instead of baking the graph into MCP's core, allow clients to resolve tool routes dynamically at runtime.

-There’s clear utility here — especially in enterprise settings where you might have thousands of downstream tool endpoints.
+There's clear utility here — especially in enterprise settings where you might have thousands of downstream tool endpoints.
 But it also raises open questions: Who manages the registry?
 How do you version tools?
 Can a tool call be dynamically routed across multiple backends?

 | 📚 **Geek Corner: Graphs of Agents, Not Just Tools** |
 |:---------------------------------------------------|
 | Think of this like microservices — but for AI tools.
 Instead of hardcoding every tool in every agent, you could have a shared MCP proxy layer that routes requests smartly based on context, scopes, or even performance.
 This would allow teams to build modular, swappable agents with their own toolchains — while clients only need to point at a single MCP proxy.
-That’s the dream. |
+That's the dream. |

 >There exists already few implementations like [mcp bridge](https://github.com/SecretiveShell/MCP-Bridge/tree/master?tab=readme-ov-file#sse-bridge) or [mcp hub](https://github.com/ravitemer/mcp-hub) , but they are more janky sticky plaster - opens out other problems like human in the loop, approval, state management etc.